Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/MigrationGuide.md

     new DefaultAzureCredential());
 ```

-[`DefaultAzureCredential`](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/identity/Azure.Identity/README.md) is optimized for both production and development environments without having to change your source code.
+[`DefaultAzureCredential`](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/identity/Azure.Identity/README.md#defaultazurecredential) is optimized for both production and development environments without having to change your source code.

 #### Sharing an HttpClient

-By default, all client libraries built on `Azure.Core` that communicate over HTTP share a single `HttpClient`.
 In `Microsoft.Azure.KeyVault` with `KeyVaultClient`, a new `HttpClient` was created with each instance but could be shared to prevent connection starvation:

 ```C# Snippet:Microsoft_Azure_KeyVault_Snippets_MigrationGuide_CreateWithOptions
 using (HttpClient httpClient = new HttpClient())